NABU Internet Adapter

 - Whole pile of GUI enhancements and navigation fixes.

-- New error message when using Linux as default baud rate, because there's a bug with SerialPort on .Net 7 that Microsoft dev group is working on.
+- There is a new error message when using Linux as the default baud rate because the Microsoft dev group is working on a bug with SerialPort on .Net 7.

 - Choosing TTY/COM port in Settings swapped Combobox with a Listbox because the term wasn't rendering correctly.
 Listbox is much easier